41 Famous Landmarks in Ireland For Your Bucket List

 Ireland is a charming island nation nestled in the North Atlantic region, encircled by smaller islands and islets.
 It is also known as the Republic of Ireland and contains 26 counties in total.

 Aptly nicknamed the Emerald Isle, it is a country blanketed by lush greenery and houses some fascinating creations of nature.
-The most famous landmarks in Ireland include various natural, human-made, and cultural and historical attractions, all perfectly complementing each other to give its visitors a one-of-a-kind experience.
+Some of the most famous landmarks in Ireland include various natural, human-made, and cultural and historical attractions, all perfectly complementing each other to give visitors a one-of-a-kind experience.

-You can get around the country by train, bus, bike, taxi, or renting a car and road-tripping around the place.
-But, to visit specific landmarks like its islands, you will have to take a boat.
-Ireland is a relatively safe destination for people to travel around, even for solo travellers.
+You can get around the country by train, bus, bike, taxi, or renting a car and road-tripping around.
+But, you will have to take a boat to visit specific landmarks, like its islands.
+Ireland is a relatively safe destination for travelling around, even for solo travellers.

 - Dublin Castle, Dublin